ipwndev/14-al061nr-hackintosh/README.md

 ## OpenCore Version ##

-This config.plist was created for OpenCore 0.7.8 for MacOS BigSur(11.6.5 Build 20G527).
-I replaced the 512g, 5400RPM drive with a 240g PNY SSD.
-8GB in single channel memory results in a useable machine.
+This config.plist and associated kexts were created for OpenCore 0.7.8 for MacOS BigSur(11.6.5 Build 20G527).

 ## Disclaimer ##

 Use at your own risk, this is provided as a reference.
 Change serial number and mac address before attempting to sign into iCloud.
 Please refer to this guide https://dortania.github.io/OpenCore-Install-Guide/ before installing this EFI.

 ### Notes and Issues ###

 [1] Audio at full volume is still quiet for output(roughly 50% of manjaro while at 100%).
 Microphone works at normal volume.
 Using airpods or wired headphones results in adequate volume levels.
 The speakers are what have reduced maximum volume.

 [2] Battery Life is about 1.3 hours.
 I recieved the laptop in a poor state.
 It was roughly 2 hours in Manjaro for comparision.
 I believe the laptop wakes periodically, even when the lid is closed resulting in slightly worse battery life.
 Pstates have been configured.
 The machine only charges to ~74%.
 Occasionally doesn't charge, battery indicator does not always reflect accurately.
 These issues existed in Manjaro/Arch as well.
+The powerprofile has been set to that of a macbook air level of preformance to take advantage of the TDP-down powerconsumption of the i3-6100u(7.5 Watts@800MHz instead of 15) on battery.

-[3] WiFi is occasionally slow(less than 30mbps on a 150mbps connection), and bluetooth does not have an independent toggle for power.
+[3] Bluetooth does not have an independent toggle for power.